PDF(268.5 KB) View with Adobe Reader on a variety of devices

 When a bridge receives a BPDU with the TC bit set from a neighbor, these occur:

 It clears the MAC addresses learned on all its ports, except the one that receives the topology change.

-It starts the TC While timer and sends BPDUs with TC set on all its designated ports and root port (RSTP no longer uses the specific TCN BPDU, unless a legacy bridge needs to be notified).
+It starts the TC While timer and sends BPDUs with the TC bit set on all its designated ports and root port (RSTP no longer uses the specific TCN BPDU, unless a legacy bridge needs notification).